 China has an amazing world-class high-speed train system.
 Their high-speed trains travel at lightning speed throughout China, and you can reach all major cities by high-speed trains.
 But with most things in China, it is helpful if you know how to navigate this high-speed train system.

-It is always useful for you to know a bit about the Chinese high-speed trains so you know a bit about what to expect.
+It is always useful for you to know a bit about Chinese high-speed trains so you know a bit about what to expect.

 About the Chinese high-speed train system.

 The Chinese high-speed train system is the world’s longest high-speed train system.
 China alone accounts for two-thirds of all the world’s high-speed trains.
 Besides being one of the longest and best globally, it is also the world’s busiest.
-Trains are literally always running up and down the tracks, and most trains I have been on are full.
+Trains are always running up and down the tracks, and most trains I have been on are full.